-Cotton is one of the world’s most used textile fibres.
+Cotton is one of the world’s most used textile fibers.
 The global fashion industry consumes approximately 27.3 billion kilograms of cotton annually, from which 15% remains unused, mainly by cutting waste.
 That amounts to 4.1 billion kilograms of usable cotton, equivalent to 109,750 lorryloads of good, functional material.
 This is the primary reason we use the textile industry cotton cutting waste as our raw material.

 Another important reason for choosing cotton is the enormous environmental impact of farming it.
-The amount of water required to grow a kilogram of cotton varies, but it can range from 9,000 to 21,000 litres depending on the location.
+The amount of water required to grow a kilogram of cotton varies, but it can range from 9,000 to 21,000 liters, depending on the location.
 It is often grown in areas where there is not enough rainfall for it to grow, which makes irrigation necessary.
 It also takes about 0.5 ha of agricultural land to grow 1000 kg of cotton — an area suitable for more critical use as growing food, for example.

 The fashion industry is one of the most polluting industries in the world.
 It is an industry stuck in the Stone Age; however, endless renewal opportunities exist.

-We use 100% recycled fibres, including a blend of cotton off-cuts from sewing factories or occasionally discarded clothes and polyester from recycled PET bottles.
+We use 100% recycled fibers, including a blend of cotton off-cuts from sewing factories or occasionally discarded clothes and polyester from recycled PET bottles.
 Over time, we have fine-tuned the ratio of these materials to be 60 % mechanically recycled pre-consumer cotton and 40 % chemically recycled post-consumer polyester.

-Even though we mainly work with one material composition, we have made sure the fibre is of such high quality that it is possible to turn it into different kinds of textiles fit for various purposes.
+Even though we mainly work with one material composition, we have made sure the fiber is of such high quality that it is possible to turn it into different kinds of textiles fit for various purposes.

 These recycled materials reduce our water and carbon footprint, resulting in 50% less carbon dioxide emissions and 99% less water usage than similar garments made from virgin materials.
 In addition, the overall consumption of energy decreases by 50%.